 DNI Senior Instructor

-As a physical therapist in the U.S. Army, Dr. Henry’s passion lies in maintaining the soldier’s body so that the battlefield athlete is always ready for the unknown and unknowable challenges of combat.
+As a physical therapist in the US Army, Dr. Henry’s passion lies in maintaining the soldier’s body so that the battlefield athlete is always ready for the unknown and unknowable challenges of combat.
 He is Airborne qualified, Combatives certified, and has earned the Expert Field Medical Badge.
 Additionally, Dr. Henry owns and operates the sports performance physiotherapy clinic Empower Performance.
 There he delivers injury prevention, human performance optimization, and holistic rehabilitation for those that want to achieve their full physical potential and maintain active lifestyles.
-His advanced Osteopractic training ensures success with even the most difficult neuro-musculoskeletal conditions.

 Dr. Henry has a strong interest in physical fitness.
 He is a proponent of the Resiliency Project, a non-profit organization dedicated to providing an exercise community for military veterans in an effort to reduce veteran suicide.
 Additionally, he is a Certified Strength and Conditioning Specialist, and in 2016 he lectured in Miami for the Florida Chapter of the National Strength and Conditioning Association.
-Dr. Henry and his wife hold CrossFit Level 1 Trainer Certificates, CrossFit Movement and Mobility Trainer Certificates, POSE Running Method Certificates, and are active in the local fitness and outdoor recreational community with their five children.
-Lastly, Dr. Henry is currently pursuing a D.Sc. degree through the U.S. Army West Point Academy in New York.
+Dr. Henry and his wife hold CrossFit Level 1 and Level 2 Trainer Certificates, CrossFit Movement and Mobility Trainer Certificates, POSE Running Method Certificates, and are active in the local fitness and outdoor recreational community with their five children and son-in-law.